Found Partial Remains Were Those of Missing Woman June Johnson: WPS

 Since the discovery of her remains, investigators say they have been establishing a timeline of her whereabouts before she died and are trying to identify the person or people responsible for her death.

-Video surveillance shows that the was last seen in February in downtown Winnipeg.
+Video surveillance shows that she was last seen in February in downtown Winnipeg.

 Anyone with information is asked to call the Homicide Unit at 204-986-6508 or anonymously at Crime Stoppers 204-786-TIPS (8477).